 These vendors make the individual controllers, sensors, and mechanical automation pieces that run on specific equipment:

 - Lufkin Industries (Baker Hughes): pump-off controllers, rod pump diagnostics, and pumping unit optimization.
-Long history in the Permian and Mid-Continent.
+Long history across Texas, Oklahoma, and the Mid-Continent.

 - Weatherford International: pump-off controllers, rod pump automation, production optimization systems.